 In Heritage Oaks Nursing and Rehabilitation Center, 10.14% of Patients use Anti-Psychotic Medication

 This tells you the percentage of patients prescribed antipsychotic medications.
 While antipsychotic drugs may be vital to many residents, it is important to make sure these drugs are being used only where medically required.
 In some cases, high levels of antipsychotic drug use may indicate a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were prescribed antianxiety drugs.
-These drugs are commonly prescribed to residents experiencing anxiety or depression.
+This tells you the percentage of long-term patients which are administered antianxiety medication.
+These medications are used to treat patients experiencing anxiety and depression.

 Managing Depression Among Residents

 In Heritage Oaks Nursing and Rehabilitation Center, 4.84% of Patients